Do you need to be more creative on social media—but you’re not inspired? We have tips to help you be creative when you don’t feel like it.

 Why Is Creativity Important?

 This may sound obvious: Creative people are more motivated to be creative.
-They are more likely to come up with original ideas to make your brand stand out in the crowd of competitors.
+They are more likely to come up with original ideas to make your brand stand out in the crowd of competitors and want to create high-quality social media content.

 On a broader scale, creativity results in greater market share and increased revenue, as 82% of executives agree upon, based on a Forrester survey.
 Yet, according to the same research, the majority (61%) of them don’t see their companies as creative.